-You stock the cooler with snacks and beverages, pack the car until it nearly overflows, and lather on sunscreen.
-Preparation for a beach trip is hectic on its own, and large crowds of people often take away from the experience.
+You stock the cooler with snacks and beverages, pack the car until it nearly overflows and lather on sunscreen, all in preparation for a beach trip, where large crowds will make it hard to find a spot on the sand.

 Maybe a national park is more your style?